-Preliminary Note
+Preliminary note

-The result?
-Copy, paste, repeat.
+The result?: copy, paste, repeat.

 **MCP** (Model Context Protocol) solves that bottleneck.

-It's a standard protocol that allows AI applications to connect with external tools in a structured, secure, and modular way.
+It is a standard protocol that allows AI applications to connect with external tools in a structured, secure, and modular way.

 Simplified Architecture